webdenim/material-components-kit/components/toolbar/index.md

 ## Set the light theme for toolbar

-By default, MDC-Web uses primary theme color for toolbar's background.
+By default, MDC Web uses primary theme color for toolbar's background.
 You can set the light theme for toolbar by adding `mdc-toolbar--theme-light` class to the toolbar row.